 In Florida, neither the parents nor their attorneys can force a child to testify as a witness in court.
-Courts are careful to protect minor children from getting involved in family law litigation.
-The court will only allow a child to testify if his or her testimony is absolutely necessary, or if it is an emergency.
+Courts are careful to protect minor children from getting involved in family law litigation even though a child’s opinion in a custody decision is relevant.

 Alternatively, the judge may speak directly with a child in his or her chambers, outside the presence of the parents.
 When this is done, a court reporter must be present to record the child’s statements, otherwise, the judge can’t base his or her custody decision on the child’s testimony.